Adaptive Coping Mechanisms: Maladaptive Coping

 Professionals to Help with Adaptive Coping Mechanisms

 When you come here, we can help you to develop healthier, or more adaptive coping mechanisms.
 Even when you’re living a sober, healthy life, you’re going to have to deal with stress a lot.
 That’s just a part of life.
-But when you come to PCI Centers, we can assist you in developing the kinds of coping mechanisms that can lessen and reduce your stress, and not result in further negative consequences like maladaptive coping skills.
-Instead of making things worse in the long run, you can opt for the kinds of coping mechanisms that can lead you to feel all the more positive and upbeat for whatever comes next.
+PCI Centers helps developing coping mechanisms that reduce stress and minimize negative consequences like maladaptive coping skills.
+You can choose coping mechanisms that lead you to feeling more positive for whatever comes next.

 An Assessment, and then a Plan

 When someone comes to PCI Centers, whether they are dealing with addiction or some other kind of issue, our trained staff gives them a thorough evaluation.
 From there, we put together a treatment plan that perfectly fits their specific needs.
-By that same token, we can help you in developing the sort of coping mechanisms that are just right for your situation.
-Instead of giving you some kind of cookie-cutter one-size-fits-all mechanism, we can work with you in order to build the skills that are going to be the most relevant to your life.
+By that same token, we help develop the sort of coping mechanisms that are just right for your situation.
+Instead of a cookie-cutter, one-size-fits-all tool, we work with you to build skills that are most relevant to your life.

 To learn more about how to develop these skills, or to schedule an assessment, contact us here or call us at (747) 222-7464.